 CMOS will choose the successful applicant and announce the results at its annual congress in May or June.
 CMOS will contact successful applicants before the congress and inform them of the results.

 CMOS is responsible for releasing the award supplement.
-It will also ensure that the recipient of the supplement continues to hold an NSERC Postgraduate Scholarship or a Canada Graduate Scholarship and continues to be enrolled full-time.
+It will also ensure that the recipient of the supplement continues to hold an NSERC PGS D or a CGS and continues to be enrolled full-time.

 200 Kent Street